jyg/mob/README.md

 Note that current version of pd on MobMuPlat is 0.48-0.

 ## Instructions
-Copy this folder (named 'mob') into the externals directory of your puredata installation.
+Copy this folder (named 'mob') into the externals directory of your desktop puredata installation (pd >= 0.50).

-Copy the content of subfolder (named 'MobMuPlat_target_folder') into the MobMuPlat directory on your mobile device.
+Copy the content of subfolder named 'MobMuPlat_target_folder' into the MobMuPlat directory on your mobile device.

+Edit the patch you want to export to MobMuPlat with pd >= 0.50.
+Add the [mob] object on it.
+Check the background color, the layout size, the number of pages, etc..

+All the native pd GUIs will be exported.
+They must interact with the patch only with their rcv and snd channel names (no wired connections).

+Save your patch.
+Click on red button, mopb creates dynamically the needed wrappers.
+Choose a name for the generated graphical interface file (******.mmp).
+Copy both ******.pd and ******.mmp files to your mobile device (MobMuPlat directory).

+That's all !